squidsolutions/jssdk-data-widgets/README.md

   * template : a custom Handlebars template
   * dimensionIdList : a list of dimension oids to filter an order the displayed list
   * dimensionIndex : the index of the dimension which will be changed in the model (single selection mode)

+## DimensionWidget
+*Displays the list of selected dimensions*
+* model : selectedDimensions / chosenDimensions
+* options :
+  * template : a custom Handlebars template
+  * selectDimension : if set to true, this permits the ability to change the selectedDimensions within the model

+## ExportWidget
+*Exports a complete dataset*
+* model : exportAnalysis
+* options :
+  * template : a custom Handlebars template
+  * displayInAccordion : if set to true, this provides a button to click which opens the export panel in an accordion

 ## MetricSelectorView
 *Renders the metrics of an analysis as an INPUT.
 Select and modifies the analysis metrics if selection changes.*